smaremanda/add-in-docs/reference/shared/document/gotobyidasync-method.md

 The following example shows how to:

--  **Create a table binding** using the[addFromSelectionAsync](../reference/shared/bindings-object/addfromselectionasync-method.md) method as a sample binding to work with.
+-  **Create a table binding** using the [addFromSelectionAsync](../reference/shared/bindings-object/addfromselectionasync-method.md) method as a sample binding to work with.

 -  **Specify that binding** as the binding to go to.